Why Do New Tattoos Peel?

 This, of course, will damage the layers of the skin, and a process called phagocytosis comes into play.
 The ink is a foreign particle in your body, which triggers the body’s immune response.
 Phagocytes — free-living, one-celled organisms — begin to devour the unfamiliar ink pigment particles.

-In the early stages of tattoo recovery, peeling will occur.
+In the early stages of tattoo recovery, visible peeling will occur in almost all tattoos.
 The tattoo needle penetration has damaged the epidermis skin tissue layer, and so this layer begins to shed.

 Through more and more of this shedding, a buildup of dead skin cells will occur on the surface layer of the skin.
 Underneath, in the dermis tissue layer, the ink pigment remains safe and enclosed.

 The body must clean up this damage and does so through its very own scaling process.
 This skin layer flakes away.
 It’s your body’s way of natural healing, and it’s telling you all is working as it should be.
 Don’t be concerned!

 The appearance of the inking during this process may look rather worrying.
 The peeling of the dead skin cells can cause partial fading in the tattoo appearance or even a little discoloration.